Skip to main content

 A Life of One's Own, Joanna Biggs is a blend of memoir and literary criticism exploring women writers’ quests for independence and meaning.
 Two of these women writers are Virginia Woolf and Toni Morrison whom I like, so I didn't mind reading.
 After finishing, I admire most of them.

 Welcome to the Hyunam-dong Bookshop, Hwang Bo-reum is a quiet, heartwarming story about finding solace, purpose, and connection in a small Seoul bookshop.
 This felt like a gentle and warm hug.
-I needed that after reading The Ministry of Utmost Happiness ( didn't I mention it was not an easy read?).
+I needed that after reading The Ministry of Utmost Happiness ( Did I mention it was not an easy read?).

 Full Tilt: Ireland to India with a Bicycle, Dervla Murphy is a thrilling travel memoir of Murphy’s solo 1963 journey across continents, full of grit, humor, and adventures or rather misadventures.
 I am in awe.
 I am so happy she lived to tell the tale.
 Let me go and print a photo of her with her bicycle and stick on my wall.
 She's an inspiration. 🤍